|

 | Lexido | Gemini-powered terminal assistant for productivity and automation. | GitHub |

-| fish-ai | Plugin for the fish shell that uses LLMs for command correction/autocomplete. | GitHub |
+| fish-ai | Plugin for the fish shell that uses LLMs for command correction/autocomplete.
+Supports Anthropic Claude as a configurable backend. | GitHub |

-| easy-llm-cli | Cross-model LLM CLI supporting OpenAI, Gemini, and Anthropic APIs. | GitHub |
+| easy-llm-cli | Cross-model LLM CLI supporting OpenAI, Gemini, and Anthropic Claude APIs from a single interface. | GitHub |

-| mcp-client-cli | CLI for Model Context Protocol (MCP) client interactions with LLMs. | GitHub |
+| mcp-client-cli | CLI for Model Context Protocol (MCP) client interactions with LLMs.
+Compatible with Claude Code's MCP server ecosystem. | GitHub |

-| code2prompt | Generates prompts from codebases for AI code review and analysis. | GitHub |
+| code2prompt | Generates prompts from codebases for AI code review and analysis.
+Works well as a preprocessor for Claude API calls. | GitHub |

 | chat-llm-cli | Lightweight terminal chat tool supporting multiple AI providers. | GitHub |